AndrejaCH/kickstarter-analysis/README.md

 Seems pretty straight forward advice, but really makes analysis much easier.
 Also constantly asking myself questions as in: *What do I want to tell with this analysis?
 Do I understand the data on charts and tables?
 What this information is telling me?
 Is this information relevant or rather confusing?* had helped me stayed on the right path.

-#### Understanding the Measures of Central Tendency and Measures of Spread
-I do have a basic understanding of those measures; however, this time I wanted to gain a deeper understanding.
-Doing this analysis and reading more about had helped me better understand those measures and put them into practice.
-The way I overcome this challenge is reading about it, performing additional analysis, compare numbers, and looking for patterns.
+#### Markdown Language and GitHub commits

 #### Sorting Pivot Chart
 One of the technical problems I encounter was sorting the pivot table by descending or ascending order.
 I knew how to sort rows in the spreadsheet, but was unfamiliar with this task in pivot table.
 At first, I thought that sorting pivot table is not able to control.
-Thanks to the lecture I realized that I can control this and realized how visualization looks organized.
+Thanks to the lecture I realized that I can control this, and saw how visualization looks organized by applying this feature.

 <p align="center">
 <img src="graphics/SortingPivotChart.PNG" width="40%" height="40%">